-ADO.NET Connection Manager in SQL Server Integration Services enables SSIS packages to connect with Database using managed .NET provider.
-For example, an ADO.NET connection manager uses SqlClient data provider to connect with Microsoft SQL Server.
-Following are the some of the important properties of the ADO.NET Connection Manager:
+ADO.NET Connection Manager in SQL Server Integration Services enables SSIS packages to connect with the Database using managed .NET provider.
+For example, an SSIS ADO.NET connection manager uses the SqlClient data provider to connect with Microsoft SQL Server.
+Following are some of the crucial properties of the ADO.NET Connection Manager:

-- ADO.NET Connection Manager uses a managed .NET provider to access the Database.
+- The SSIS ADO.NET Connection Manager uses a managed .NET provider to access the Database.

-- This Connection Manager is very useful to access the data source written in managed code.
+- This Connection Manager is useful for accessing the data source written in managed code.

-- ADO.NET Connection Manager in SSIS is normally used to access Microsoft SQL Server
+- ADO.NET Connection Manager in SSIS is typically used to access Microsoft SQL Server

-- SSIS ADO.NET Connection Manager Supports many managed provides such as SqlClient, ODBC and OLE DB.
+- SSIS ADO.NET Connection Manager Supports many managed providers such as SqlClient, ODBC, and OLE DB.

 - OLE DB provider present in ADO.NET Connection Manager allows us to access the data sources supported by OLE DB.

-- In real-time, SqlClient data provider is the most commonly used .NET providers.
+- In real-time, the SqlClient data provider is the most commonly used .NET provider.

 Configuring ADO.NET Connection Manager in SSIS

-Once you created new Project under SSIS.
-If you look at the Solution explorer we have three folders.
-For now lets concentrate on the Connection Managers Folder.
+Once you create a new Project, If you look at the Solution explorer, we have three folders.
+For now, let’s concentrate on the Connection Managers Folder.

-When you click on the New Connection Manager option, an Add SSIS Connection Manager window form will be opened to select the connections managers from the list it is provided.
+When you click on the New Connection Manager, an Add Connection Manager window will open to select the connections managers from the list.

-If you observe the above, Data Connections pane is empty because we have not created any connection managers before.
-If we created any connection managers before then, instead of creating them again and again we can select them here.
+If you observe the above, the Data Connections pane is empty because we have not created any connection managers before.
+If we created any connection managers before then, instead of creating them, again and again, we could select them here.

-From the above screenshot you can observe that, we are using our local host windows account as server name and [AdventureWorks2014] as the database name.
+From the above image, see that we are using our local host windows account as the server name and [AdventureWorks2014] as the database name.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

-Once we finish configuring the connection managers, the ADO.NET connection manager name will be displayed in the Data connection pane.
-So select the created connection manager and click ok.
+Once we finish configuring the connection managers, the SSIS ADO.NET connection manager’s name displayed in the Data connection pane, so select the created connection manager and click ok.

-Click ok button to finish configuring the ADO.NET Connection Manger.
+Click the ok button to finish configuring the ADO.NET Connection Manager.